C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 Mixed consumption of nicotine, cannabis, MDMA, psylocybin and LSD is not harmless and can have devastating consequences.

-I'm not trying to say drugs are bad (mkay ).
+I'm not trying to say drugs are bad (m'kay).
 I spent a lot of time having fun.
 Excessive consume over years, however, is and always will be toxic to you, your body and your mental health.
 Trust me, I've been there and I'm not going back.
 Drugs ruined my life.

 ## Effects
 The effects of years of drug abuse are extensive and range from confusion, memory disorders, excessive sweating, depression, bipolarity and paranoia to panic attacks, dissociativity and schizoaffective disorders.